 Cream Cheese Frosting Recipe

-- 8 oz of Philadelphia cream cheese (1 package), room temperature
+- 8 ounces Philadelphia cream cheese (1 package, 224g), room temperature

-- 2 to 3 cups of powdered sugar (also known as confectioner's sugar)
+- 2 to 3 cups (360g) powdered sugar (also known as confectioner's sugar), sifted

-1 Using an electric mixer, beat the cream cheese and butter together until completely smooth, about 3 minutes on medium speed.
+1 Beat the cream cheese and butter together: Using an electric mixer, beat the cream cheese and butter together until completely smooth, about 3 minutes on medium speed.
 Use a rubber spatula to scrape down the sides of the mixing bowl to ensure that the mixture is mixed evenly.

-2 Beat in the vanilla extract.
-With the mixer running, slowly add in the powdered sugar.
 Powdered sugar has cornstarch in it that will thicken the frosting as well as making it sweet.
-Keeping adding more powdered sugar to the frosting until you get your desired level of sweetness and thickness.
+Add more powdered sugar 1 tablespoon at a time to the frosting until you get your desired level of sweetness and thickness.

-3 Use a blunt knife or spatula to spread the frosting, or spoon the frosting into a piping bag to decorate your cupcake or cake.
+3 Spread or pipe the frosting to decorate: Use a blunt knife or spatula to spread the frosting, or spoon the frosting into a piping bag to decorate your cupcake or cake.